Marina-St20/CalculatorApp/README.md

 ## About
 This application provides a user interface for performing simple calculations, including:
-- Addition, subtraction, multiplication, and division
+- Addition, subtraction, multiplication, division, and modulo operations.
-- Decimal and percentage operations
+- Decimal operations
 - Parentheses for grouped expressions
 - Keyboard input
 - Formula validation